three-ball/self-learning/aws-101/README.md

 #### Network Access Control Lists (NACLs)

-- A NACL is a virtual firewall that controls inbound and outbound traffic at the subnet level.
+- A NACL is a virtual firewall that controls **inbound and outbound traffic at the subnet level**.
 - By default, a NACL allows all inbound and outbound traffic.
 You can create custom NACLs to control traffic.
 - For custom NACLs, you can create rules that allow or deny traffic based on IP addresses, protocols, and ports.
 All inbound and outbound traffic is denied by default until you add rules.
 - **NACLs perform stateless filtering**.
 They remember nothing and check packets that cross the subnet boundary each way: in and out.